Does your thumb ache when gripping objects or scrolling on your phone?

 - Opening jars or bottles

-What Are The Pain Symptoms Of The Opponens Pollicis?
+What Are The Symptoms Of Opponens Pollicis Pain?

-When the Opponens Pollicis is overworked or injured, you may notice:
+When the Opponens Pollicis is overworked or injured, you will notice:

 - A dull ache or tightness at the base of your thumb